nullt3r/jfscan/README.md

                         scan only N of the top ports, e. g., --top-ports 1000 -r MAX_RATE, --max-rate MAX_RATE
                         max kpps rate
+  -i INTERFACE, --interface INTERFACE
-  -oi, --only-ips       output only IP adresses, default: all resources -od, --only-domains   output only domains, default: all resources -q, --quite           output only results
+                        interface for masscan and nmap to use -oi, --only-ips       output only IP adresses, default: all resources -od, --only-domains   output only domains, default: all resources -q, --quite           output only results